 So, don't drink much soda.
 If you do drink some, prefer types with sugar to types with HFCS.
 The prevalence of carbonated sugary drinks is one of the main reasons why Americans are fat.

 6) Don't worry about aluminum cookware or MSG.

 MSG is a sodium salt of an amino acid.
 Amino acids are obviously fine, and sodium salts don't matter.

-This much should be obvious if you understood my chemistry posts, but I think these make good examples of the current state of nutritional understanding.
+This should be obvious if you understood my chemistry posts, but I think it's a good example of the current state of nutritional understanding.